Nassau County Dog Bite Lawyer

 State law holds pet owners liable for their animals’ aggressive behavior.
 New York has a unique law that holds owners strictly liable for certain damages when their dangerous dog attacks someone.

-This means that even if a dog has never shown aggressive behavior before, their owner must pay for the victim’s medical costs related to the bite.
+This means that even if a dog has never shown aggressive behavior before, their owner must pay the bill for the victim’s medical costs related to the bite.
 However, the victim must show the dog was dangerous.
 According to New York’s Agriculture & Markets Law, Section 121, dangerous dogs are those that:

 - Attack and cause physical injury or death